thephpleague/flysystem/docs/adapter/azure-blob-storage.md

 ## Notice

-It's important to know this adapter does not fully comply with the adapter contact.
-The main differences are:
+It's important to know this adapter does not fully comply with the adapter contract.
+The difference(s) is/are:

 - Visibility setting or retrieving is not supported.
 - Mimetypes are _always_ resolved, where others do not.